-An advanced theological review of the major writings of selected twentieth century theologians (for example, Dietrich Bonhoeffer and Jürgen Moltmann).
-The course may be taken three times when content changes.
-Maximum 9 hrs. credit
+An advanced theological review of the major writings of selected twentieth century theologians who or movements which were significant in Christian history (for example, Tertullian, Augustine, Luther, Anabaptism, John Wesley or Karl Barth).
+The course may be repeated twice when content changes.